CkIOW/Credit_Card_Fraud_Detector-Predictive_Model-ML-/README.md

 - `eda`: Contains notebooks or scripts for exploratory data analysis.
 - `feature_engineering`: Includes notebooks or scripts for feature engineering tasks.
+- `data_sampling`: Contains scripts or notebooks for data sampling techniques used to address class imbalance.
 - `model_training`: Contains notebooks or scripts for training the logistic regression model.
 - `model_evaluation`: Includes notebooks or scripts for evaluating the model's performance.